 From chicken tractor to day-ranging

 Posted: August 18, 2010 Filed under: 3.
-Food Security | Tags: Andy Lee, chicken tractor, day ranging chickens, Joel Salatin, portable coop Comments Off
+Food Security | Tags: Andy Lee, chicken tractor, day ranging chickens, Joel Salatin, portable coop Comments Off on From chicken tractor to day-rangingWe’re moving.

 Not from our small town, but from our current Joel Salatin inspired chicken tractor setup to an Andy Lee style day-ranging setup.